Chart Color Schemes

 Mundijong faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 10.6%, significantly lower than Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 8.2%, followed by postgraduate qualifications (1.3%) and graduate diplomas (1.1%).
-Trade and technical skills are prominent, with 43.2% of residents aged 15+ holding vocational credentials - advanced diplomas (7.0%) and certificates (36.2%).
+Bachelor degrees are most common at 8.2%, followed by postgraduate qualifications (1.3%) and graduate diplomas (1.1%).
+Vocational credentials are prevalent, with 43.2% of residents aged 15+ holding them, including advanced diplomas (7.0%) and certificates (36.2%).
+Educational participation is high at 29.8%, with 12.6% in primary education, 8.6% in secondary education, and 2.9% pursuing tertiary education.

-Educational participation is high, with 29.8% of residents currently enrolled in formal education.
+Educational participation is notably high, with 29.8% of residents currently enrolled in formal education.
 This includes 12.6% in primary education, 8.6% in secondary education, and 2.9% pursuing tertiary education.

 Frequently Asked Questions - Education